Walking the Dog Calories Burned Calculator

 Understanding the MET Value

 Walking the Dog has a MET (Metabolic Equivalent of Task) value of 3.
 This means walking the dog burns 3 times more energy than sitting at rest.
-The formula used is: Calories = MET x Weight (kg) x Duration (hours).
-For example, a 70 kg person doing walking the dog for 1 hour would burn approximately 210 calories.
-MET values are sourced from the Compendium of Physical Activities, the gold standard reference for exercise energy expenditure research.
+The formula used is: calories = MET x 3.5 x body weight in kg / 200 x minutes.
+For example, a 70 kg person doing walking the dog for 1 hour would burn approximately 221 calories.
+MET values are sourced from the Compendium of Physical Activities and should be treated as useful estimates, not exact lab measurements.

 Tips to Maximize Your Walking the Dog Calorie Burn